 We next explore the museum dedicated to Brussels’ most famous modern artist, the Surrealist painter René Magritte.
 The Musée René Magritte, displaying some 200 original paintings, drawing and sculptures, is the world’s largest collection of his work.

 The remainder of the day is at leisure.
-You may wish to continue exploring the wonderful world of Brussels’ Royal art collections.
-Artists represented include Northern Renaissance artists Rogier van der Weyden, Hans Memling, Hieronymus Bosch, Lucas Cranach, and Pieter Brueghel the Elder, whose Fall of the Rebel Angels and The Census at Bethlehem are collection highlights.
+You may wish to continue exploring Brussels’ Royal art collections.
+Artists represented include Northern Renaissance artists Rogier van der Weyden, Hans Memling, Hieronymus Bosch, Lucas Cranach, and Pieter Brueghel the Elder, whose Fall of the Rebel Angels and The Census at Bethlehem are highlights.
 Later artists include Rubens, Anthony van Dyck, Rembrandt, Claude and Tiepolo.
 (Overnight Brussels) B

 Day 13: Monday 14 June, Brussels